prestleyheightstownhomes/blog/content/posts/board-members-2021.md

 > Finally, I would just like to leave you with this thought -- a little common courtesy goes a long way when it comes to avoiding conflict within any community.
 Please consider what effect your actions (or inaction) may have on your neighbors.

-A big "thank you" goes out to Brian for volunteering!
+A big "thank you" goes out to Brian and Max for volunteering!